-Through careful monitoring of all of your investments and assets, as well as investment management through our in-house research, trading, and portfolio management teams, we are able to offer thorough and comprehensive Investment Management services for our clients in a way that is truly unique and something we take great pride in.
+Through careful monitoring of all of your investments and assets, as well as investment management through our in-house research, trading, and portfolio management teams, we are able to offer thorough and comprehensive Investment Management services for our clients in a way that is truly satisfying and something we take great pride in.

 When making the decision to purchase a home or rent your residence, it’s important to weigh the pros and cons.
 When you own a home, you receive property tax and mortgage interest deductions.
 You also have the obligation to pay for homeowner’s insurance, property taxes, and maintenance.
 When you rent, you are free from these obligations, although you aren’t benefiting from building equity in an asset.
 It all comes down to where you are in life and whether home ownership or renting serves you better.
 Your John G. Ullman & Associates Advisor can help you weigh all of the pros and cons of both scenarios while taking your overall financial situation into consideration and help you determine what’s best for your situation.

 Making the decision to enter the world of home ownership is a major step for anyone.
 There are several complex questions you will need to address when the time comes.
 You’ll likely need to choose a bank and decide what kind of mortgage is best for you.
 You will want to understand how to work with a real estate agent and the process of making an offer.
 When you purchase your home you’ll have to obtain homeowner’s insurance and pay property taxes.
 We can help answer your questions and get you on the path to purchasing your first home, without losing site of how this decision affects the rest of your goals.